properwacky/personal-website/src/site/notes/Website.md

 I'm pretty private, but you can find all of my links [here](https://linksta.cc/@wcky)

-If you wish to speak to me privately, then you can [email](mailto:georgemorley@proton.me) me.

 If you have something particularly interesting to show me, then you can [email](mailto:georgemorley@proton.me) me.
-I would rather you use the template down below to allow me to quickly and simply see what you have to offer.
+I kindly ask you to use the template down below to allow me to quickly and simply see what you have to offer.
 Thanks!

 ```
 Subject: (Concise explanation of the topic)